Spring 2021 Testing

 - Districts may schedule the domain tests one per day or multiple domain tests per day.
 If students take multiple domain tests in one day, districts should allow for enough time for each test to be started and completed in the same day.

 The Department has received several questions about presumptive English learners and the OELPA.
 Presumptive English learners, students who are presumed to be English learners because they have not taken the Ohio English Language Proficiency Screener (OELPS), should be administered the OELPA.
-Presumptive English learners are English learners and, per federal guidance, districts are to include such students in the annual English language proficiency assessment.
+Presumptive English learners are English learners, and, per federal guidance, districts are to include such students in the annual English language proficiency assessment.
 Ideally, districts will administer the OELPS to presumptive English learners before administering the OELPA; however, an inability to administer the OELPS before the OELPA does not affect an English learner’s eligibility or requirement to take the OELPA.
-Districts may use the results of the OELPA to affirm the fact the student is not proficient and therefore remains an English learner or exit the student as proficient if the student scores proficient (with OELPA scores of 4s and 5s in all non-exempted domains).
+Districts may use the results of the OELPA to affirm the fact the student is not proficient and therefore remains an English learner or exit the student as proficient if the student scores proficient (with OELPA scores of fours and fives in all non-exempted domains).

 Additional flexibility for spring 2021 allows districts to administer the ACT during any of the paper or online testing windows as specified below: